 In 2012, Alessandro Angelini joined the laboratory of Prof. Dr. Karl Dane Wittrup at the Massachusetts Institute of Technology (MIT) as a SNSF advanced researcher.
 Throughout this period, he applied yeast display technology to engineer broadly crossreactive antibodies with therapeutic efficacy in a mouse model for rheumatoid arthritis.

-Since 2017, Alessandro Angelini is a tenure-track researcher B-type (RTD-B) at the Department of Molecular Science and Nanosystems of the Ca’ Foscari University of Venice.
-His research is primarily focused on the development of peptides and proteins with a novel mechanism of action that have the potential to overcome the limitations of current therapeutic and diagnostic applications.
+From 2017 to 2020, Alessandro Angelini was a tenure-track researcher B-type (RTD-B) at the Department of Molecular Science and Nanosystems of the Ca’ Foscari University of Venice.
+In 2020, he has been promoted to associate professor with tenure.
+His research is primarily focused on the development of peptides and proteins with a novel mechanism of action that have the potential to overcome the limitations of current therapeutic and diagnostic applications (www.angelinilab.com).

-Alessandro Angelini has published more than twenty articles in international peer-reviewed journals, two patent applications and three book chapters.
-He deposited the atomic coordinates of fourteen crystal structures at the Protein Data Bank.
+Alessandro Angelini has published more than forty articles in international peer-reviewed journals, three patent applications and four book chapters.
+He deposited the atomic coordinates of more than twenty crystal structures at the Protein Data Bank.

-Alessandro Angelini is a member of the Protein Society, the Italian Society of Biochemistry and Molecular Biology (SIB), and the Italian Network for Tumor Biotherapy (NIBIT).
+Alessandro Angelini is a member of the Protein Society, the Italian Society of Biochemistry and Molecular Biology (SIB), the Italian Network for Tumor Biotherapy (NIBIT) and the Italian Peptide Society (ItPS).

 Alessandro Angelini is the recipient of the Engineer Aldo Gini Foundation Fellowship for Undergraduate Student (2006), the Swiss National Science Foundation (SNSF) Fellowship for Advanced Researcher (2012-2014) and the Ludwig Foundation for Cancer Research Postdoctoral Fellowship (2014-2015).